Faculty Senate By-Laws

 C. Nonvoting Members.

 i.
-The Chair and Chair-Elect shall be nonvoting members of Faculty Senate.
+The Chair and Chair-Elect and Past Chair shall be nonvoting members of Faculty Senate.

 ii.
 The Chair of the Faculty Affairs Committee shall be an ex officio nonvoting member of Faculty Senate.